a-mountain/realworld-spring-webflux-kt/README.md

 ### Property without backing field is not persisted in MongoDB

+- First invocation of such method occurs exception.
-IDEA still show it as suggestion when you write method in spring data repository.
+- IDEA shows it as suggestion when you write method in spring data repository.

 ```kotlin
 class Person(